Dallas Gun and Weapon Charges Attorneys

 If you find yourself facing a gun or weapons charge, you should always consult with a knowledgeable attorney about your legal rights.
 There are many defenses to such charges, and at Kraft & Associates, P.C., our experienced Dallas gun and weapon charges attorneys will fight to protect your rights and your freedom.

 Contact us now to schedule a consultation so we can discuss the specifics of your case.

 There are a number of potential legal pitfalls when it comes to gun laws in Texas.
-Some of the more common types of weapon charges we assist clients with at Kraft & Associates, P.C., include:
+Some of the more common types of deadly weapon charges we assist clients with at Kraft & Associates, P.C., include: